 Agatha Christie is the queen of the golden age of mysteries.
 Her plots are clever and thought provoking in more ways than one.
 Her most famous books, such as Murder on the Orient Express, feature eccentric Belgian detective Hercules Poirot.
 Christie’s Miss Marple stories illustrate that crimes whether large or small can often be solved by a knowledge of basic human nature.
 Sometimes humorous, often tragic, Christie’s mysteries satisfy the human desire for justice, though her solutions strike a discordant note with a correctly informed Catholic view of morality.
 At times, she advocates solutions such as allowing a criminal to kill himself as a merciful solution.

 Although Christie is the queen of mysteries, I personally prefer Dorothy Sayers, who is considered by many a close second in the lineup of golden age mystery writers.
 Her Lord Peter Wimsey Mystery series feature aristocrat sleuth Lord Peter whose lazy manner masks a sharp intelligence.
-I am partial to Sayers’ books because in addition to producing a fine mystery, she also writes from a broad liberal arts platform, rife with references to other great literature and philosophical insights.
+I am partial to Sayers’ books because in addition to producing a fine mystery, she also writes from a broad liberal arts basis, rife with references to other great literature and philosophical insights.

 Cry, the Beloved Country is a thoughtful book about racial injustice in Africa.
 It’s a beautifully written book about the dignity of all people.
 Sad yet hopeful.

-The End of the Affair by [Greene, Graham]
+![The End of the Affair by [Greene, Graham]](https://i0.wp.com/images-na.ssl-images-amazon.com/images/I/513KyEJMOfL._SY346_.jpg?w=640&ssl=1)

 A modern classic, The End of the Affair by Graham Greene captures perfectly the anger and jealousy and emptiness of a man looking for love in the wrong places.
 The narrator feels his lover has abandoned him for God and sets out to learn why.
 Will he be transformed by his search?